codahale/veil/docs/src/design/mres.md

 ## Deniability

-The headers are signcrypted with [`veil.sres`](sres.md), which achieves both authentication and deniability via [`veil.akem`](akem.md).
+The headers are signcrypted with [`veil.sres`](sres.md), which achieves both authentication and deniability.
 The message itself is encrypted with a randomly-generated symmetric key, which isn't tied to any identity.
 The final [`veil.schnorr`](schnorr.md) signature is created with a randomly-generated ephemeral key.

 Despite providing strong authenticity, `veil.mres` produces fully deniable ciphertexts.